kingston-hackSpace/bioElectricity_with_plants/README.md

 -
 Electrodes are:

 The plant's outer surface (its epidermis or "skin") has cell membranes that hold electrical activity.
-A plant, as us - humans- present an "electrically active outer layer".
 For this reason, our electrodes can be stick to the plant leaves to sense the electrical activity.
 Avoid perforating through them, as you can cause them stress.

 TIPS:
 - For good contact points use slightly damp connections such as wet-get electrodes.